 Before you start prepping an angry comment, let me remind you that I love America – for the freedom to speak my mind and do what I want, and for the opportunities I have had to earn an education and create a rewarding life.
 But the argument that America is the greatest country isn’t patriotism – it is nationalism.
 From the article I quoted earlier:

 Joan Didion said that “we tell ourselves stories in order to live,” and this is as true of nations as it is of individuals.
 America has her myths: Paul Revere’s ride, peaceful cooperation with Native Americans, the Christianity of our Founding Fathers.
 Some of these myths may have some truth to them, but none tell the whole story, the “shabby and shameful” parts.

 As a world traveler for most of my life, I have resisted the shift from patriotism to nationalism in America.
-Nationalism has a tendency to subjugate people and create victims.
-In the past, it has drawn lines separating people based on their differences.
-My travels have made me realize that there is something greater than nationality: humanity.
+Nationalism has a tendency to subjugate and victimize people.
+In the not so distant past, it has drawn lines separating people based on their differences.
+My interactions with people all around the world have made me realize that there is something greater than nationality: humanity.
 While trips to Beijing and Shanghai did not make me Chinese, my similarities to the people there outweigh our differences.

 As C.S.
 Lewis once said, “What draws people to be friends is that they see the same truth.
 They share it.”
 I would have missed out on many friendships, had I brought nationalist ideas with me when traveling abroad.
 All travelers, whether frequent or infrequent, should approach each trip with a focus not on their nationality, but on their humanity.
 Because, when it all comes down to it, we’re the same.
 And the color of our passport cover is inconsequential to our value and identity as human beings.
 We must never lose sight of that truth.